javier-lopez/javier.io/blog/en/_posts/2014-10-21-hints-in-writing-unix-tools-with-shell-scripting.md

 ## Output should be free from header or other decoration

-Adding options in shell scripts are easy, if you like adding extra sugar to your output, consider doing it within extra options; -v, --verbose, -a, --all, etc, but by default try to output the simplest response as possible, consider [howdoi](https://github.com/chilicuil/learn/blob/master/sh/tools/howdoi)
+Adding options in shell scripts are easy, if you like adding extra sugar to your output, consider doing it within extra options; -v, --verbose, -a, --all, etc, but by default try to output the simplest response, consider [howdoi](https://github.com/chilicuil/learn/blob/master/sh/tools/howdoi)

     $ howdoi extract a tar.bz2 package in unix tar -xjf /path/to/archive.tar.bz